lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-18-Formalising-Incompleteness-I.md

 He made strategic decisions to minimise the effort needed to reach even the second incompleteness theorem, which had been regarded by many as unattainable.

 Świerczkowski chose to rely on the [hereditarily finite sets]({% post_url 2022-02-23-Hereditarily_Finite %}) rather than the integers as the basis for coding.
 Decoding $2^x3^y$ requires the fundamental theorem of arithmetic; an alternative coding option needs the Chinese remainder theorem and neither is tempting to formalise in an internalised first-order calculus.
 The set theoretic treatment of ordered pairs as $\\{\\{x\\},\\{x,y\\}\\}$ is infinitely simpler.
-He also proved a meta-theorem stating that every true $\Sigma$ formula is provable in the calculus with no need to write out the proofs.
-A $\Sigma$ formula can begin with any number of existential quantifiers, and they are sufficient to express much of the logic of coding.
+He also proved a meta-theorem stating that every true Σ-formula is provable in the calculus with no need to write out the proofs.
+A Σ-formula can begin with any number of existential quantifiers, and they are sufficient to express much of the logic of coding.
 The standard approach yields a more powerful meta-theorem (where also certain *false* formulas have explicit *disproofs*), but it only works of all quantifiers are bounded, and so actually requires more work than just writing out some formal proofs.

 The stages of the proofs of the first theorem are as follows:
-1. Formalisation of the internal calculus
+1. Formalisation of the internal calculus, HF
-2. Meta-theorem stating that every true $\Sigma$ formula is provable
+2. Meta-theorem stating that every true Σ-sentence is provable
-3. Defining a coding system for the terms and formulas of the calculus
+3. Defining a coding system for all HF terms and formulas
-4. Defining predicates within the calculus itself to recognise terms, formulas and operations such as substitution; then inference rules and provability itself
+4. Defining predicates within HF itself to recognise terms, formulas and operations such as substitution; then inference rules and provability itself
-5. Exhibiting the actual undecidable formula
+5. Exhibiting the actual undecidable HF formula

 ### On the treatment of bound variables